davekeder/thebook/index.md

 - [Oliver Wendell Holmes Sr.](holmes.md)

 #### Letters from Military and Government Figures
-Correspondence from military leaders of the 19th century, including Civil War generals, naval officers, and inventors whose work impacted warfare.

 ##### [Responses to the West Point or Annapolis Inquiry](armynavy.md)
 In 1893, C.W.
 Mills wrote to several military and government figures asking for advice on whether to pursue a military education at West Point or Annapolis.
 The following letters contain their responses, offering insights into the challenges and opportunities of a military career in the late 19th century.